draclyr/Nexgen/README.md

 <div align="center">
 <h2 text-align="center">
-🌐In this template of html, css, javascript languages It is used and has optimal and practical codes.</h2>
+🌐This template utilizes HTML, CSS, and JavaScript, featuring optimized and practical code for efficient performance.</h2>
-<p>A view of the main part of the template:</p>
+<p>An overview of the main section of the template:</p>
 <img src="./img/readme/1.png">
 </div>

 <div align="center">
 <h2 text-align="center">What is the topic of this template?🤔</h2>
-<p>This is a corporate and personal website and resume that provides all the required items and is editable and developers can use this template.
+<p>This is a corporate and personal website and resume template that provides all the necessary features.
+It is fully editable, allowing developers to customize and use it efficiently:</p>
-Part of the services of this template:</p>
 <img src="./img/readme/2.png">
 </div>

 <div align="center">
-<h3 text-align="center">Can we put our projects on this resume website?😻</h3>
+<h3 text-align="center">Can we showcase our projects on this resume website?😻</h3>
-<p>Of course yes!
-By developing this template, you can place all portfolios
-But I also left a professional section for this topic😏:</p>
+<p>Of course, yes!
+By expanding this template, you can showcase all your portfolios.
+Additionally, I have included a dedicated professional section for this purpose😏:</p>
 <img src="./img/readme/3.png">
 </div>

 <div align="center">
 <p>
-You can also put descriptions about yourself and your work field on the main page of the template and display work news or popular posts in the other part😇
+You can also include a professional summary about yourself and your field of expertise on the main page of the template.
+Additionally, you have the option to feature industry-related news or highlight popular posts in a dedicated section😇
 </p>
 <img src="./img/readme/4.png"></a>
 </div>

 <div align="center">
-<p>And finally, I will be very happy if you rate the project❤️</p>
+<p>Finally, I would be delighted if you could rate the project❤️</p>
 </div>